tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK7.md

     f.write(payload)
 ```

-After running the script, we send the payload to the server and received the following output:
+After running the script, we sent the payload to the server and received the following output:

 | Payload  | Server Response             |
 |----------|-----------------------------|
 | badfile  | ![Alt text](images/7-6.png) |

-There it lay, the most secret of messages: "A secret message"!
+There it lay, the most secret of messages: 'A secret message'!

 ## Task 3: Modifying the Memory